-I’m determined to replace my E21 Recaro seats with the Recaro sport seats out of an E30.
-There’s nothing wrong with my E21 Recaros; they work perfectly fine and are comfortable.
-But the E30 Recaros are more supportive and comfortable and I’m a little nervous something will happen to the E21 seats (they’re quite valuable).
+I’m determined to replace my E21 Recaro seats with E30 Recaro sport seats.
+There’s nothing wrong with my E21 Recaros; they work perfectly fine and are reasonably comfortable.
+But the E30 Recaros are more supportive and I’m a little nervous something will happen to the E21 seats (they’re quite valuable).

-Lucky for me my car came with a set of original seats with sliders.
+Lucky for me the car came with a set of original comfort seats and sliders.
 And I have a set of beat up E30 Recaros to take apart.

 Here are the methods I have come up with –